Do not travel to Burkina Faso due to terrorism, crime, and kidnapping.

-Terrorist groups continue plotting attacks in Burkina Faso.
-Terrorists may conduct attacks anywhere with no warning.
-Targets may include hotels, restaurants, police stations, customs offices, military posts, and schools.
+Country Summary: Terrorist groups continue plotting attacks in Burkina Faso.
+Terrorists may conduct attacks anywhere with little or no warning.
+Targets could include hotels, restaurants, police stations, customs offices, areas at or near mining sites, places of worship, military posts, and schools.

 If you decide to travel to Burkina Faso: